William758/ZetAspects/README.md

 Chinese translation by BTP-G.

 ## Changelog:

+v2.7.36 - Added support for MoreElites.
+Some bugfixes.

+v2.7.35 - Fixed possible NRE is mod setup.
+Added configs to hide aspect items and equipment from the logbook.

 v2.7.34 - Fixed equipment conversion without username in chat message.
 Simplify shield conversion for improved mod compatibility.
 Updated Korean translation.